About the Authors

 I’m a Pacific Northwest local and experienced backpacker and climber with a love for adventure travel.
-Through my outdoorsy travel blog, I’m your guide to all things adventure and ultralight backpacking!
-I’m here to make your trip planning easier with fully comprehensive guides on trails, international travel, and outdoor gear.
+Through this outdoorsy travel blog, I’m here to make your trip planning easier with fully comprehensive guides on trails, international travel, and outdoor gear.

 A little more about me, I’m a full-time content creator and adventure photographer with extensive professional experience in the outdoor industry, not only as a mountain athlete, but also in digital marketing, focusing on social media and email marketing.
 I grew up in the suburbs of Seattle, and will always consider Washington State my home.
 For the past three years now I have been traveling full-time and living on the road with my husband Garrett, in our self built, tiny campervan.
 I’m an experienced backpacker, climber, and canyoneer, and I am an alpine climb leader, climbing instructor, and AIARE assistant instructor for The Mountaineers.
 I love inspiring others to get outside, and outdoor education and advocacy is a huge part of what I post about on my social media (@skyestoury and @theadventurearnolds).

-I love working with brands in the outdoor industry and will help your brand reach outdoorsy people across all experience levels.
+I love working with brands in the outdoor industry reach outdoorsy people across all experience levels.
 Everyday I get outside to rock climb, backpack, hike, trail run, and canyon.
 And I love testing out hiking and backpacking gear to share with you on my blog.

 My Favorite Backpacking Products